Asbestos Home Insurance: Does Coverage Pay for Removal or Abatement?

 • Encapsulation may be sufficient if ACMs are stable and undamaged

-If asbestos is stable and undisturbed, most experts — and insurers — agree that leaving it alone is the safest and most affordable approach.
-However, if you're planning significant renovations or the material is deteriorating, addressing it proactively before a covered event occurs (and before you file a claim) is the smarter financial move.
+If asbestos is stable and undisturbed, most experts and insurers agree that leaving it alone is the safest and most affordable approach.
+If you're planning significant renovations or the material is deteriorating, addressing it proactively before a covered event occurs (and before you file a claim) is the smarter financial move.
+This is especially true if you're planning to update the property, since your standard homeowners policy may not fully protect you during active work.
+Our guide on home insurance during renovation explains the vacancy and builder's risk gaps to watch for.

 Pincher's Pro Tip

 Get multiple quotes from licensed asbestos abatement contractors before committing.
 Prices can vary significantly by region and contractor.
-Always verify that the company holds proper EPA and state-level certifications — unlicensed removal can create legal liability and make your home harder to insure.
+Always verify that the company holds proper EPA and state-level certifications.
+Unlicensed removal can create legal liability and make your home harder to insure at renewal time.

 Smart Savings Made Simple!